vigneshsskv/camera-flutter/README.md

 # flutter-camera
-How to use camera in flutter app
+To use camera in flutter app